mdegis/machine-learning/README.md

 * Naive Bayes Classifier is used to identify emails by their authors.
 * Also time performance and accuracy are calculated.

+### Lesson 2: SVM

+In this mini-project, we’ll tackle the exact same email author ID problem as the Naive Bayes mini-project, but now with an SVM.
+What we find will help clarify some of the practical differences between the two algorithms.
+This project also gives us a chance to play around with parameters a lot more than Naive Bayes did, so we will do that too.

+Read the comments in the code, for more information.